 - 1 cup paneer shredded

-- 1/2 to 1 tsp amchur dry mango powder
+- ½ to 1 teaspoon amchur dry mango powder

 - 2-3 green chillies finely chopped, adjust to taste